tudorz23/GlobalWaves-part3/README.md

 iterating through the input commands and using the `CommandFactory` to generate commands, while `Invoker` serves as an intermediary to call `execute()` method.
-* Depending on the type of command, actions are performed, usually modifying the state of the `Player` instance of one `User`.
+* Depending on the type of command, actions are performed, usually modifying the state of the `Player` instance of one `User`, updating the analytics or printing statistics.
 * Before a new command is applied, almost always the time passing is simulated using the polymorphic method `simulateTimePass()`.
 * The output is then appended using specialized `Printer` objects.
-* After handling every command, the monetization is updated for the users that still have premium subscription, and the statistics regarding revenue are printed.
+* After handling every command, the monetization is updated for the users that still have premium subscriptions, and the statistics regarding revenue are printed.